YOGA TEACHER TRAINING

-The following dates and venue are relevant for our next 200 hour yoga teacher training starting in January 2021.
+The following dates and venue are relevant for our next 200 hour yoga teacher training starting in January 2022 - our 2023 da

 TRAINING WEEKEND DATES

-Training will be held over 11 weekends once month from January to December 2021 (dates below).
-Each training day begins promptly at 10am and finishes at 5.30pm (with exceptions on Fridays which begin at 10.30.
+Training will be held over 11 weekends once month from January to December (dates below).
 Please note that the January, May and September training weekends include the Friday.

 STUDY & ASSESSMENT